Logical Machine Corporation: History

 John Peers (born 1942) founded Logical Machine Corporation as John Peers and Company in September 1974.
 The company originally occupied a 4,500-square-foot office in Burlingame, California.
 The company was Peers' fourth; he had recently sold off Allied Business Systems of London to Trafalgar House in 1974.
-Peers sought to raise a manufacturing in an agricultural zone in Ukiah, California.
+Peers sought to set up manufacturing in an agricultural zone in Ukiah, California.
 Following a delay, caused in part by concerned residents, a 30,000-square-foot plant was raised in Burke Hill, three miles south of Ukiah.

 The Ukiah plant was built to mass manufacture the company's ADAM minicomputer.
 The ADAM computer ran a specialized compiler for the company's natural English programming language; that is to say, the programming language attempted to closely emulate English syntax.
 Prototypes of the ADAM were built in May 1974, based on specifications devised in October 1973.
 Peers had yet to patent the technology as of June 1975.
 The ADAM's central processing unit was bolted onto an 7-by-6-foot L-shaped desk, on which rested its terminal.
 Twenty units of the ADAM were installed between April 1975 and February 1976, out of a backlog of orders for 3,500 from 500 clients, manufactured out of the company's Burlingame headquarters.
 It cost US$40,000.
 A controversial print advertisement featuring a naked woman seated at an ADAM terminal—as a pastiche of Adam and Eve—was recalled in early 1976 as a result of outcry from the National Organization for Women.

 The company changed its name to Logical Machine Corporation (LOMAC) in October 1976 and moved its headquarters to a 26,000-square-foot building in Sunnyvale, California, in anticipation of a ramping up of orders for the ADAM.
 The company originally occupied half of the building; they later purchased the other half from the tenant in July 1977 to double its manufacturing output.
 For fiscal year 1977, the company earned $5 million in revenue.
 In December 1977, LOMAC acquired Byte, Inc.—the proprietor of The Byte Shop, the first computer retail chain—from Paul Terrell and Boyd Wilson for an unspecified amount.
 The Byte Shop had 65 locations in the San Francisco Bay Area in 1978; it catered mainly to hobbyists with low cost microcomputer kits, in contrast to the high cost of LOMAC's ADAM.
 By July 1978, however, LOMAC were able to reduce the price of the ADAM down to $15,000.
 The company by that point had shipped their 50th ADAM and expanded to 14 countries.